CTCycle/XREPORT-radiological-reports-generator/README.md

 - **templates:** reference template files can be found here

-## 5. Configurations
+## 5. Configuration
-For customization, you can modify the main configuration parameters using *settings/configurations.json*.
+For customization, you can modify the main configuration parameters using *settings/configuration.json*.

 #### General Configuration